BrewerySpring1.jpg

 Yeast: Belgian Ale, “Slashes” Wild Culture, Brettanomyces bruxellensis, Lactobacillus Blend

-ABV: 7.2%
+ABV: 6.8%

-IBU: 16
+IBU: 7

-Grains: Murphy & Rude Virginia Pils, Murphy & Rude 6-Row Pale, Epiphany Malted Triticale, Murphy & Rude Biscuit
+Grains: Murphy & Rude 6-Row Pale, Murphy & Rude Virginia Pils, Epiphany Malted Triticale, Murphy & Rude Biscuit

-Hops: Taiheke, Motueka, Southern Cross, Kohatu, Moutere, House Aged Hersbrucker
+Hops: Nugget, House Aged Hersbrucker

 • This Gose is light bodied and crisp with a strong salty minerality and light fruit notes.
 The flavor of eelgrass comes through as a herbal starchiness and a mild seaweed umami.